stonerlab/Stoner-PythonCode/README.rst

 Stable Versions
 ---------------

-Version 0.8 is now in release-candidate phase.
+Version 0.8 is the current stable release.
 The main new features are

     *   Reworking of the ImageArray, ImageFile and ImageFolder with many updates and new features.
     *   New mixin based ImageStack2 that can manipulate a large number of images in a 3D numpy array
     *   Continued re-factoring of DataFolder using the mixin approach
     *   Further increases to unit-test coverage, bug fixes and refactoring of some parts of the code.
+    *   _setas objects implement a more complete MutableMapping interface and also support +/- operators.
     *   conda packages now being prepared as the preferred package format

-    After release 0.8 will continue to receive bug fixes and updates.
+0.8.x will continue to have bug fix releases and back-ports of anything very useful until 0.9 is released.

-The current stable version is 0.7.
-Features of 0.7 include
+The old stable version is 0.7.2.
+Features of 0.7.2 include

     *   Replace older AnalyseFile and PlotFile with mixin based versions AnalysisMixin and PlotMixin
     *   Addition of Stoner.Image package to handle image analysis